 Chicago speeds up plan to equip officers with body cameras

-There are 3 comments on the CBS 3 Springfield story from 2 hrs ago, titled Chicago speeds up plan to equip officers with body cameras.
-In it, CBS 3 Springfield reports that:
+There are 5 comments on the The Daily News-Record story from 8 hrs ago, titled Chicago speeds up plan to equip officers with body cameras.
+In it, The Daily News-Record reports that:

 Chicago authorities say all police officers will be equipped with body cameras by the end of 2017, a year ahead of schedule.
 Mayor Rahm Emanuel says in a Wednesday statement announcing the speeded up schedule that body cameras "improve transparency while building trust."